JulianoNigro/RobbyBot/README.md

 ☎️ Support
 ---------------

-Do you have any Doubt or question about how to use Robby?
+Do you have any doubt or question about how to use Robby?
 So Check my **Support Server** by Clicking [here](https://discord.gg/ZGw63Eq95z)!

 You can access my Website by clicking [here](https://robbybot.robbywebsite.repl.co/commands)!
 There you can find Robby Commands there!